Cost Structure is the final component step to completing the business model canvas.

 Cost Structure decisions, therefore, are important drivers of projects.
 Project portfolio decisions derive directly from Cost Structure considerations.
 The important thing for project managers is to understand the drivers behind their projects – operations effectiveness or differentiation – and to assemble the portfolio and execute the projects to achieve those clear objectives.

-You can quickly and conveniently work through the Cost Structure and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template – recommended!
+You can quickly and conveniently work through the Cost Structure and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template (Try for free) – recommended!

 Conclusion and Further Resources